 AdMob vs Amazon Ads: Minimum Traffic Requirement

 There is no minimum traffic requirement for becoming an AdMob publisher.
 The network does not impose any restrictions with respect to the language on publisher sites.
 To become a publisher in this network, you need to have a prior approved AdSense account.
+Also, your app needs to be published in the Google Play store.

 AdMob vs Amazon Ads: Revenue Share Percentage

 AdMob has a high revenue sharing ratio of 60:40.
 60% of the generated revenue is shared with the publisher and the rest 40% remains with Google.
+Currently, we don’t have the data for Amazon ads.

 AdMob vs Amazon Ads: Ad Quality